Acting on Beliefs

 Paths to Recovery, p.
 47

 I was at a work lunch when a server brought the wrong order to a colleague.
 Without thinking, I started apologizing to my coworker as if it were my fault, fluttering around trying to make it right.
 I spent the rest of the meal feeling small, anxious, and embarrassed.
-I used to think this was just "being nice" or a quirky "personality flaw."
+I used to think this was just "being nice."

 Go through the entire day without saying "I'm sorry" for anything that is not your fault.
 Replace the reflex with a simple "thank you" or a quiet, intentional moment of silence.